cfsghost/npk/README.md

 Note: Node.js native module has machine code inside, there is no way to work on cross-platform.
 If you need to support several various platform for your project, it must re-package on target platform what you want.

+Note for Windows Users
+-

+Generating Node.js native module requires C/C++ compiler and Python development.
+You must install Visual Studio(Express version is fine) and Python 2.7(NOT 3.x) before using "Dad doesn' recognize" option.

 How it works
 -